Crunchy Coleslaw with Ramen Noodles and Almonds

 Pinterest Hidden Image

-Sneak Preview: This sweet-and-crunchy coleslaw is made with bagged slaw mix, toasted almonds, sesame seeds, and crushed Ramen noodles.
-Toss with a tangy vinaigrette just before serving to keep every bite crisp.
+Sneak Preview: This crunchy coleslaw is made with bagged slaw mix, toasted almonds, sesame seeds, and crushed Ramen noodles, then tossed with a sweet-and-sour vinaigrette just before serving.
+Ready in about 15 minutes and stays crisp for potlucks and cookouts.

 Crunchy Coleslaw in a serving bowl.Pin